polilluminato/awesome-pubdev/README.md

 * [outline_material_icons](https://pub.dev/packages/outline_material_icons) - This package provides the 'outline' theme of icons on the [Material Design website](https://material.io/resources/icons/?style=baseline), which is not available in Flutter or as a .ttf font file.
 * [weather_icons](https://pub.dev/packages/weather_icons) - A Flutter library for using [Weather Icons](https://erikflowers.github.io/weather-icons/).

+## Loading

+*Loadings indicators Libraries for Flutter App.*

+* [flutter_easyloading](https://pub.dev/packages/flutter_easyloading) - A clean and lightweight loading/toast widget for Flutter, easy to use without context, support iOS, Android and Web
+* [flutter_spinkit](https://pub.dev/packages/flutter_spinkit) - A collection of loading indicators animated with flutter.
+* [loading_animations](https://pub.dev/packages/loading_animations) - A Flutter package with a selection of simple yet very customizable set of loading animations.

 ## PDF

 *Libraries to display and modify PDF in a Flutter App.*